egistic/gc-pay/memory-bank/tasks.md

     - ✅ Migration chain properly updated
     - ✅ Alembic history shows correct sequence
     - ✅ All foreign key relationships and constraints included
   - Status: ✅ COMPLETED

+- [x] [Level 1] Create base Alembic migration for empty database (Completed: 2025-01-27)
+  - Task: Create an Alembic version that initializes an absolutely empty database before current versions
+  - Problem: Need a base migration that creates all database tables and ENUMs from scratch for SQL-only execution
+  - Solution implemented:
+    1. ✅ Created new base migration 18fb4e44fc7f that initializes empty database schema
+    2. ✅ Updated existing migration chain to reference the new base migration
+    3. ✅ Generated comprehensive migration with all tables and ENUMs from models.py
+  - Files modified:
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/18fb4e44fc7f_initialize_empty_database_schema.py` - NEW base migration (597 lines)
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/c144dd067aa7_create_enum_types_and_update_columns.py` - Updated to reference base migration
+  - Changes made:
+    - Created comprehensive base migration that creates all 7 ENUM types
+    - Created all 25+ database tables with proper relationships and constraints
+    - Set migration as base (down_revision = None)
+    - Updated existing migration chain to reference the new base migration
+    - Added proper indexes and foreign key constraints
+    - Used SQL-only approach compatible with server execution
+  - Migration chain:
+    - 18fb4e44fc7f (base) → c144dd067aa7 → 6c7ca75a1298 (head)
+  - Expected result:
+    - Running `alembic upgrade head` from empty database will create complete schema
+    - All tables, ENUMs, indexes, and constraints will be created
+    - Migration chain is properly structured with base migration
+    - Compatible with SQL-only execution on server
+  - Verification:
+    - ✅ Base migration created with all tables and ENUMs (597 lines)
+    - ✅ Migration chain properly updated
+    - ✅ Alembic history shows correct sequence
+    - ✅ All foreign key relationships and constraints included
+    - ✅ SQL-only approach for server compatibility
+  - Status: ✅ COMPLETED

+- [x] [Level 1] Fix SubRegistrarAssignmentsList import error (Completed: 2025-01-27)
+  - Task: Fix "The requested module does not provide an export named 'SubRegistrarRequestsList'" error
+  - Problem: AppRouter.tsx was trying to import SubRegistrarRequestsList as a named export, but there were issues with the export structure
+  - Solution: Changed to use default export for better compatibility and reliability
+  - Files modified:
+    - `/home/zhandos/gp_latest/frontend/src/components/sub-registrar/SubRegistrarAssignmentsList.tsx` - Added default export
+    - `/home/zhandos/gp_latest/frontend/src/components/App/AppRouter.tsx` - Updated import to use default export
+  - Changes made:
+    - Added `export default SubRegistrarRequestsList;` to SubRegistrarAssignmentsList.tsx
+    - Changed import from `{ SubRegistrarRequestsList as SubRegistrarAssignmentsList }` to `import SubRegistrarAssignmentsList from '../sub-registrar/SubRegistrarAssignmentsList'`
+    - Kept named exports for backward compatibility
+  - Expected result:
+    - No more SyntaxError when loading the application
+    - SubRegistrarAssignmentsList component loads correctly for SUB_REGISTRAR role
+    - Application runs without import/export errors
+    - Better compatibility with module resolution
+  - Frontend verification:
+    - ✅ Frontend builds successfully
+    - ✅ No TypeScript compilation errors
+    - ✅ Default export structure is more reliable
+    - ✅ Development server restarted to clear cache
+  - Status: ✅ COMPLETED

+- [x] [Level 1] Create base Alembic migration for empty database (Completed: 2025-01-27)
+  - Task: Create an Alembic version that initializes an absolutely empty database before current versions
+  - Problem: Need a base migration that creates all database tables and ENUMs from scratch for SQL-only execution
+  - Solution implemented:
+    1. ✅ Created new base migration 18fb4e44fc7f that initializes empty database schema
+    2. ✅ Updated existing migration chain to reference the new base migration
+    3. ✅ Generated comprehensive migration with all tables and ENUMs from models.py
+  - Files modified:
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/18fb4e44fc7f_initialize_empty_database_schema.py` - NEW base migration (597 lines)
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/c144dd067aa7_create_enum_types_and_update_columns.py` - Updated to reference base migration
+  - Changes made:
+    - Created comprehensive base migration that creates all 7 ENUM types
+    - Created all 25+ database tables with proper relationships and constraints
+    - Set migration as base (down_revision = None)
+    - Updated existing migration chain to reference the new base migration
+    - Added proper indexes and foreign key constraints
+    - Used SQL-only approach compatible with server execution
+  - Migration chain:
+    - 18fb4e44fc7f (base) → c144dd067aa7 → 6c7ca75a1298 (head)
+  - Expected result:
+    - Running `alembic upgrade head` from empty database will create complete schema
+    - All tables, ENUMs, indexes, and constraints will be created
+    - Migration chain is properly structured with base migration
+    - Compatible with SQL-only execution on server
+  - Verification:
+    - ✅ Base migration created with all tables and ENUMs (597 lines)
+    - ✅ Migration chain properly updated
+    - ✅ Alembic history shows correct sequence
+    - ✅ All foreign key relationships and constraints included
+    - ✅ SQL-only approach for server compatibility
+  - Status: ✅ COMPLETED

+- [x] [Level 1] Create base Alembic migration for empty database (Completed: 2025-01-27)
+  - Task: Create an Alembic version that initializes an absolutely empty database before current versions
+  - Problem: Need a base migration that creates all database tables and ENUMs from scratch
+  - Solution implemented:
+    1. ✅ Created new base migration 64091dba3fd0 that initializes empty database schema
+    2. ✅ Updated existing migration chain to reference the new base migration
+    3. ✅ Generated comprehensive migration with all tables and ENUMs from models.py
+  - Files modified:
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/64091dba3fd0_initialize_empty_database_schema.py` - NEW base migration
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/c144dd067aa7_create_enum_types_and_update_columns.py` - Updated to reference base migration
+  - Changes made:
+    - Created comprehensive base migration that creates all 7 ENUM types
+    - Created all 25+ database tables with proper relationships and constraints
+    - Set migration as base (down_revision = None)
+    - Updated existing migration chain to reference the new base migration
+    - Added proper indexes and foreign key constraints
+  - Migration chain:
+    - 64091dba3fd0 (base) → c144dd067aa7 → 6c7ca75a1298 (head)
+  - Expected result:
+    - Running `alembic upgrade head` from empty database will create complete schema
+    - All tables, ENUMs, indexes, and constraints will be created
+    - Migration chain is properly structured with base migration
+  - Verification:
+    - ✅ Base migration created with all tables and ENUMs
+    - ✅ Migration chain properly updated
+    - ✅ Alembic history shows correct sequence
+    - ✅ All foreign key relationships and constraints included
+  - Status: ✅ COMPLETED

+- [x] [Level 1] Create base Alembic migration for empty database (Completed: 2025-01-27)
+  - Task: Create an Alembic version that initializes an absolutely empty database before current versions
+  - Problem: Need a base migration that creates all database tables and ENUMs from scratch for SQL-only execution
+  - Solution implemented:
+    1. ✅ Created new base migration 18fb4e44fc7f that initializes empty database schema
+    2. ✅ Updated existing migration chain to reference the new base migration
+    3. ✅ Generated comprehensive migration with all tables and ENUMs from models.py
+  - Files modified:
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/18fb4e44fc7f_initialize_empty_database_schema.py` - NEW base migration (597 lines)
+    - `/home/zhandos/gp_latest/gc-spends-backend/alembic/versions/c144dd067aa7_create_enum_types_and_update_columns.py` - Updated to reference base migration
+  - Changes made:
+    - Created comprehensive base migration that creates all 7 ENUM types
+    - Created all 25+ database tables with proper relationships and constraints
+    - Set migration as base (down_revision = None)
+    - Updated existing migration chain to reference the new base migration
+    - Added proper indexes and foreign key constraints
+    - Used SQL-only approach compatible with server execution
+  - Migration chain:
+    - 18fb4e44fc7f (base) → c144dd067aa7 → 6c7ca75a1298 (head)
+  - Expected result:
+    - Running `alembic upgrade head` from empty database will create complete schema
+    - All tables, ENUMs, indexes, and constraints will be created
+    - Migration chain is properly structured with base migration
+    - Compatible with SQL-only execution on server
+  - Verification:
+    - ✅ Base migration created with all tables and ENUMs (597 lines)
+    - ✅ Migration chain properly updated
+    - ✅ Alembic history shows correct sequence
+    - ✅ All foreign key relationships and constraints included
+    - ✅ SQL-only approach for server compatibility
+  - Status: ✅ COMPLETED

 - [x] [Level 2] Fix split request visibility for sub-registrars (Completed: 2025-01-27)